 Award Winners

 Many Award winners have gone on to achieve great things such as singer-songwriter Pixie Lott and actors Nicholas Hoult, Aaron Johnson and Leonie Elliott.
+And the inspiration, Tosh Wanogho-Maud, is now a West End star.

 Team